 The 1996 Food Quality Protection Act (FQPA) fundamentally changed the way EPA regulates pesticides.
-FQPA mandated a single, health-based standard for all pesticides in all foods; provided special protections for infants and children; expedited approval of safer pesticides; and required periodic re-evaluation of pesticide registrations and tolerances to ensure that the scientific data supporting pesticide registrations will remain up-to-date in the future.
+FQPA mandated a single, health-based standard for all pesticides in all foods; provided special protection for infants and children; expedited approval of safer pesticides; and required periodic re-evaluation of pesticide registrations and tolerances to ensure that the scientific data supporting pesticide registrations will remain up to date in the future.
 Under FQPA, EPA was required to reevaluate, within 10 years, all food tolerances that were in place as of August 1996.
 The agency completed over 99% of the required tolerance reassessments on Aug.
 3, 2006.
 This review resulted in changes to how golf course chemicals are regulated including elimination of certain uses and changes in labeling for others.
 In August 2006, EPA issued a final rule, which implemented a new Registration Review process.
 Starting in 2007, every pesticide active ingredient must be reviewed at least once every 15 years.
 The review of organophosphates began in 2008, and the review of the carbamates class started in 2009.

 The Consolidated Appropriations Act of 2004 established a new system for registering pesticides, called the Pesticide Registration Improvement Act, or PRIA.
 Under PRIA, the pesticide industry pays over $40 million in pesticide registration and maintenance fees, which supplement federal appropriations, to provide timely resources for EPA’s registration and registration review efforts.
 About 1 of every 4 dollars available to the EPA Office of Pesticide Programs is derived from PRIA fees.